Khumbu, Nepal

 • Guiding Style: Professional, altitude-aware leaders with daily health and SpO₂ checks

-For EBC, two permits are currently required:
+For the EBC trek, two permits are currently required:

 • Sagarmatha National Park Entry Permit – payable in NPR at Monjo or NTB Kathmandu